APPLY TO DUKEENGAGE ORANGE COUNTY, CA

 The successful student in this program will be able to bring high energy and enthusiasm to camp with them every day, and will remain vigilant about the image they portray to campers.
 A high level of maturity is imperative as Girls Inc. programming includes subjects that can be difficult or uncomfortable for campers to talk about, such as teasing and bullying, staying safe in the modern world, recognizing and avoiding domestic violence/abuse, sexual harassment, and avoiding teen pregnancy and STDs.

-Transportation: DukeEngage provides or arranges transportation to and from service placements and all scheduled program activities.
-In Orange County, the site coordinator will take students to and from their placement sites in a rental van.
-The van will also be used for transportation to and from enrichment activities.
+Housing, meals, and transportation: Students will be housed in a nearby university dormitory.
+Dorms are typically apartment style, with single rooms, shared bathrooms, and kitchen facilities.
+Students will receive a stipend to purchase groceries and prepare their own meals.
+The site coordinator will take students to and from their placement sites in a rental van.
+Transportation will also be provided for weekly (or more frequent) grocery store runs.
 For non-program-related activities, there is a bus stop on campus that connects to the public transportation system.

 This program is open to all, and might especially appeal to students taking courses within Math, Science, Engineering, and Global Health.

 Students who participate in this program might go on to pursue certificates or degrees in education or to attend medical school.

 DukeEngage cannot guarantee that any program will occur.
 Programs may be cancelled for various reasons, including COVID considerations.